THE GAME AWARDS | Follow our coverage Thursday, December 7th at

-Ranking Every Game In The Legend Of Zelda Series
+Ranking Every Legend Of Zelda Game

 The Legend of Zelda franchise is among the most revered in gaming.
-Year after year, generation after generation, Nintendo's crack team of developers release consistently great entries that are almost always Game of the Year contenders.
+Year after year, generation after generation, Nintendo's crack team of developers releases consistently great entries that are almost always Game of the Year contenders.

 Despite the large number of releases over the course of more than three decades, the Zelda franchise has yet to strike out.
-Even the lowest ranked games on this list are worth playing.
+Even the lowest-ranked games on this list are worth playing.
 Because of this, the order of this list was highly contested from top to bottom.

 Tri Force Heroes

 As a game that encouraged players to work together to solve fun puzzles and progress through a colorful world, Tri Force Heroes is a fine game.
 Unfortunately, when stacked against the rest of the core Zelda titles, Tri Force Heroes isn't up to snuff.
 The humor and puzzles serve as the highlight, but the forgettable action sequences and repetitive gameplay loop prevent it from standing shoulder-to-shoulder with the other games in Zelda's storied franchise.

 You can read our review of Tri Force Heroes head here.

 Spirit Tracks stands out as a different take on the series that delivered inconsistent results.
 Using touchscreen controls, players guide Link as he travels by train from location to location.
 The dungeons and combat are generally improvements over the previous Zelda game on DS, Phantom Hourglass, but by having Link ride the Spirit Tracks in the overworld, the game removes one of the best parts of the series: the exploration.
 When combined with an inconsistent quality of level design, this makes it one of the lesser entries in the series.